mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 But don't worry!
 You can simply re-register your existing key and use it as usual, you probably won't even notice a difference, except that your browser won't show the U2F deactivation message anymore.

 ### Disable unofficial supported U2F keys
-With WebAuthn there is the possibility to use only official U2F keys (from the big brands, like: Yubico, Apple, Nitro, Google, Huawei, Microsoft, etc.).
+With WebAuthn there is the possibility to use only official U2F keys (from the big brands like: Yubico, Apple, Nitro, Google, Huawei, Microsoft, etc.).

-This is primarily for security purposes, as it allows administrators to ensure that only official hardware can be used at their site.
+This is primarily for security purposes, as it allows administrators to ensure that only official hardware can be used in their environment.

-To enable this feature, change the value `WEBAUTHN_ONLY_CERTIFIED_KEYS` in mailcow.conf from `n` to `y` and restart the affected containers with `docker-compose up -d`.
+To enable this feature, change the value `WEBAUTHN_ONLY_TRUSTED_VENDORS` in mailcow.conf from `n` to `y` and restart the affected containers with `docker-compose up -d`.

+The mailcow will now use the Vendor Certificates located in your mailcow directory under `data/web/inc/lib/WebAuthn/rootCertificates`.

+##### Example:
+If you want to limit the official Vendor devices to Apple only you only need the Apple Vendor Certificate inside the `data/web/inc/lib/WebAuthn/rootCertificates`.
+After you deleted all other certs you now only can activate WebAuthn 2FA with Apple devices.

+That´s for every vendor the same, so choose what you like (if you want to)

-### TOTP
+## TOTP

 The best known TFA method mostly used with a smartphone.

+To setup the TOTP method login to the Admin UI and select `Time-based OTP (TOTP)` from the list.

+Now a modal will open in which you have to type in a name for your 2FA "device" (example: John Deer´s Smartphone) and the password of the affected Admin account (you are currently logged in with).

+You have two seperate methods to register TOTP to your account:
+1. Scan the QR-Code with your Authenticator App on a Smartphone or Tablet.
+2. Use the TOTP Code (under the QR Code) in your TOTP Program or App (if you can´t scan a QR Code).

+After you have registered the QR or TOTP code in the TOTP app/program of your choice you only need to enter the now generated TOTP token (in the app/program) as confirmation in the mailcow UI to finally activate the TOTP 2FA, otherwise it will not be activated even though the TOTP token is already generated in your app/program.